 Each pre-loved garment is handpicked, chosen depending on colour, pattern, material and where/when it was made.
 If it’s a good quality piece we nab it and start to envision what it could become.
 After it’s purchased, the garment is washed and hung to dry.
 Generally the design process happens on the fly by pinning it into different shapes on the dummy.
 Finally it is taken apart and stitched back together with intention to reserve the original buttons and zippers.

 This case-by-case approach is time consuming but it results in a garment that is one hundred percent unique.

 Jacquelyn van Kampen has a Bachelor Degree in Industrial Design from Eindhoven University of Technology in The Netherlands and a Diploma in Pattern Development and Garment Construction for Fashion Design from LaSalle College in Toronto.
-The former helped her to develop a strong understanding of the design process while the latter provided the technical skills to execute quality craftsmanship in the field of fashion.
-The studio name, Kampina is borrowed from a nature reserve in The Netherlands where Jacquelyn spent time exploring nature and reflecting on design.
+The former helped to develop a strong understanding of the design process while the latter provided the technical skills to execute quality craftsmanship in the field of fashion.

-In 2016, Jacquelyn had the opportunity to do a textile artist residency in The Yukon where her passion for upcycling really took off.
+In 2016, Jacquelyn had the opportunity to do a textile artist residency in The Yukon where her passion for upcycling really flourished.
 She developed a collection where each piece was made from found, foraged and gifted textiles.
-Each piece was linked in some way to the unique environment and community where she was staying.
+Each piece was linked in some way to the unique environment and community.

 She currently works from her studio in Elora doing custom work for clients and upcycling vintage for resale.
 Feel free to reach out if you’re in the area and keep an eye on Studio Kampina’s social media for pop up shops and markets.